 Human association with metals goes a long way back in history.
 The ancient people viewed metals as mysterious materials found deep inside the earth and believed them to be full of spiritual powers and potential for creation as well as destruction.

 Several ancient civilizations practiced the sciences of Alchemy and Astrology and related the different metals to specific planets.
 While Alchemy tries to understand the meaning of the metals and elements, Astrology is concerned with the interpretation of the zodiac and planets.
 The two were always considered to be related, and an understanding of one was thought to be helpful in understanding the other.
 As such, metallurgy and spiritual alchemy went hand in hand.
 The metals were believed to have a spiritual connection, and every metal carried a special significance.
-The alchemists believed that each element had a physical representation and philosophical meaning.
+The alchemists believed that each element had a physical representation and also a philosophical meaning.

 Metal Symbols and their meanings

-Let us take a look at the symbolic meaning of the seven metals of Lead, Tin, Iron, Gold, Mercury, Copper and Silver, which are referred to as the ‘Metals of Antiquity’ as they are the metals around which different civilizations were founded.
+Let us take a look at the symbolic meaning of the seven metals of Lead, Tin, Iron, Gold, Mercury, Copper and Silver which are referred to as the ‘Metals of Antiquity’ as they are the metals around which different civilizations were founded.

 Lead